 This article looks at how millennials have influenced brand loyalty and affected social impact.

 For most people, the word “Millennial” elicits instant reactions – mystery, frustration or admiration.
 There is no neutral reaction to the Millennials.
 As a generation, they are not sitting idle, but rather at a rapid pace they are changing the way we do business, requiring new ways to communicate with them.

 Inevitably, every youth generation pushes the boundaries of previous generations, but the Millennials are not the same youth as seen before.
 They mark a new era of thinking, interacting and existing.
-The Millennials, who are roughly 18-30 years old, grew up in a digital era, one with global connectivity and social media.
+The Millennials, who were born between 1981 and 1996, grew up in a digital era, one with global connectivity and social media.
 As a result, they are highly connected, technologically advanced and globally conscious, and, according to Deloitte, they will make up 75 percent of the global workforce by 2025, making them the future leisure, business and family travelers.

 Equally so, this loyalty can easily be damaged and Millennials are not afraid to tell you instantly what they think.
 Scared by failing economies and with a distrust of large companies such as banks, Millennials demand an honest, open and authentic conversation.
 For them, brand loyalty stems from the core values of the organization.
 This is also why the sharing-economy is blossoming.
 Companies that incorporate a social connection as part of their product provide a mechanism for trust and validation, easing the consumer’s barriers to buy.

 Social Impact of Millennials

 With information at their fingertips and the ability to connect with peers globally, Millennials are holding companies accountable for their service to the world.
 They demand that they buy from and work for organizations that provide a socially conscious return to their environment, people and communities.